samadritasarkar2/PLL-IC-Design-Using-Open-Source-PDKs/README.md

 ## Introduction to PLL
-A phase-locked loop (PLL) is an control system that generates output signal whose phase is mimic to the phase of an input signal.
-It is an important Basic block for radio frequency application.
+A phase-locked loop or PLL is a control system that generates an output signal whose phase is related to its input.